 Baja California Sur

 Covering more than 13,000 hectares of land, the anticipated risks of Los Cardones include contaminated ground and drinking water, cyanide pollution and high levels of dust laced with arsenic and heavy metals.
-The proposed mine is situated only 65km southeast of the city of La Paz in Baja California, on the edge of the Sierra de La Laguna Biosphere, a UNESCO protected area in Mexico.
+The proposed mine is situated only 65km southeast of the city of La Paz in Baja California, and within the Sierra de La Laguna Biosphere, a UNESCO protected area in Mexico.
 Invecture's proposed plan also includes a tailings dam located just outside the biosphere reserve but close to area rivers.
 It poses a huge threat to the people of the rapidly growing state of Baja.

 2011 protest over Los Cardones (then called Concordia).
 Photo credit: Baja Insider